 Nearly 4,000 (3,997) of those motorists were oncoming drivers who ignored the stop arm, 2,665 drivers moved past a stopped bus on the bus driver’s side of the vehicle, and 366 drivers passed a stopped bus on the door side, right where you would expect a child to be walking.
 Baltimore County drivers are the worst offenders, followed by Montgomery County, Baltimore City, Anne Arundel, and Prince George’s.

 (Now keep in mind, all of this data comes from school bus drivers who, as a breed, think we are all idiots and don’t belong on the road.
 So let’s say they are exaggerating by a factor of 10.
 It is still a staggering number.)

-Maryland Transportation Code § 21-706 (2014)
+Maryland Transportation Code § 21-706 (2023)

-Anyway, this Caddy driver tries to bring in the bus driver (who Google tells me died in 2010 and has a son who is a lawyer) and a 14 year-old school bus safety, claiming they were also negligent.
+Anyway, this Caddy driver tries to bring in the bus driver (who Google tells me died in 2010 and has a son who is a lawyer) and a 14-year-old school bus safety, claiming they were also negligent.
 The argument?
 The ole “sudden stop” claim.
-The court dismissed the claim pretty easily.
+The court dismissed the claim pretty quickly.
 The bus driver was defended by William B. Somerville of Smith Somerville & Case fame.

 The second case, Jubb v.
 Ford, 157 A.2d 422 (1960), is an odd case involving a “sort of” school bus that was not large enough to be a school bus and did not have flashing red lights.
 The court found that it did not seat 10 or more kids because there was no evidence that its carrying capacity was more significant than eight and would violate the law if the vehicle used red flashing lights.
 This case also had Smith, Somerville & Case defending the case and Judge Frank Cicone representing the plaintiff.
 These old cases feel like a who’s who of Maryland legal history.

 - Even more thoughts on speeding ticket cameras